Morningside Nature Center

 Morningside’s 400+ acres feature a spectacular wildflower display and diverse wildlife including deer, wild turkey, box turtles, gopher tortoises, skunks, and numerous birds.

 Morningside’s Living History Farm re-creates a single-family rural holding in the year 1870 and centers on an Irish immigrant family, the McCarrolls, who built the Hogan Cabin.
 The farm includes the cabin from the 1840’s, a board and batten kitchen, a barn and one-room schoolhouse, and an heirloom garden and heritage breed farm animals.
 The first Saturday of each month (Sept-May) the Farm offers live interpretive experiences.

 Every Wednesday afternoon from 3-4pm September through May, visitors can visit the farm to participate in the Barnyard Buddies program to feed the animals hay and vegetables provided by park staff.
 This program is free of charge, but donations of carrots, squash, apples, sweet potatoes, and melons are accepted.

-Fall wildflower walks are held every Saturday in October, and Native Plant Sales are held in the fall and spring.
+Fall wildflower walks are held every Saturday in October.
 Special events include the Cane Boil in winter and the Great Air Potato Round-Up.